 Parentage is the legal relationship between a parent and a child.
 It includes both maternity (mom and child relationship) and paternity (dad and child relationship).
 When parentage is formed, it means that the person is the legal parent of the child.
 It also means that the person has certain rights and responsibilities like parenting time and child support.

-If a person was married to a child's mother when she became pregnant or when the child was born, that person is already the child's legal parent.
+If a person was married to a child's mother when she became pregnant or when the child was born, that person is legally assumed to be the child's legal parent.
 Otherwise, the person will need to establish parentage to become the legal parent of the child.

 Parentage can be established in three ways:

-- Voluntary Acknowledgement of Parentage (VAP): This is used when both parents agree who is the mother or who is the father.
+- Voluntary Acknowledgement of Parentage (VAP): Used when both parents agree who is the mother and who is the father.

-- Going to court: This is used when the parents do not agree about who is the mother or father.
+- Going to court: Used when the parents do not agree about who is the mother or father.
 It can take a long time and it is hard to do without an attorney.

 It is best to establish parentage as soon as possible.
-You can file for parentage up to the day the child turns 18, and in some cases the day the child turns 20.
+You can file for parentage up to the day the child turns 18, and in some cases later.

 What about birth certificates?

 Birth certificates are generally not a way to establish parentage.
-But hospital staff are only supposed to put a person's name on a birth certificate if that person is the legal parent of the child.
-So, a person's name should not be put on the birth certificate if they are not a legal parent.
+Hospital staff is only supposed to put a person's name on a birth certificate if that person is the legal parent of the child.
+A person's name should not be put on the birth certificate if they are not a legal parent.